The Best Ways to Send Money to a New Zealand Bank Account

 Many credit cards offer “no fees” when using them overseas.
 However, this comes at a much worse exchange rate than if you were to simply transfer your money.
 Credit cards also often incur extra fees (2-5% extra) on many transactions in New Zealand.
 Over a whole trip in New Zealand, this can really add up.

-More About Managing Your Money in New Zealand
+More About Sending Money to New Zealand

 That’s it for our guide on how to transfer money from overseas to a New Zealand bank account.
 For more tips on sending money to New Zealand, check out the following: